The Unbiased Truth about Peel and Stick Tiles

 - Wash your wall with Dawn or TSP or this cleaner.

-- Smooth out heavily textured walls first – heavy texture will read through.
+- Smooth out heavily textured walls first with this – heavy texture will read through.
+Allow time for curing.

 - Collect all of your tools before you start.